JacyAshford/Survivors-Expanded/README.md

 	•	Reach level 100
 	8. Sound Effects Improvements
 Death, shop, and game-over sounds now use one-shot audio nodes that detach from the scene and play to completion, even when the game is paused or when the node that triggered the sound is freed.
+	9. New environment and level design at level 10
+	10. Win condition
 ⸻

 Time Spent